 Haidilao Founder Zhang Yong Was A Factory Welder In 1994

-Growing up in a rural province in Sichuan, must not have been easy for Zhang Yong, newly crowned richest man in Singapore.
+Growing up in a rural province in Sichuan, must not have been easy for Zhang Yong, who’s the reigning richest man in Singapore since 2019.

 But how did a high school dropout amass a global fortune of S$19.1 billion built on the back of a hotpot empire in just 30 years?